Alon Stivi, CEO

 Chief David Snowden (Ret).

-Chief Snowden retired in 2015, after spending 11 years as the Beverly Hills Police Chief.
+Chief Snowden retired in 2015, after spending 12 years as the Beverly Hills Police Chief.
 From 1986 to 2003, he served as the Costa Mesa Police Chief, and as the Baldwin Park Police Chief from 1980 to 1986.
+He began his law enforcement career in his hometown of Montebello in 1966 quickly rising through the ranks.
+He was a sergeant by early 1972 and, skipping lieutenant, left the department to accept the position of captain in the City of Baldwin Park in 1977.

 Chief Snowden is a proponent of community-oriented policing, and drove many business and community initiatives.
-Most notably, he jointly established the Business Police Partnership Program linking together the cities of Costa Mesa and Santa Ana with the South Coast Metro business community.
+Most notably, he co-founded the Business Police Partnership program linking together the cities of Costa Mesa and Santa Ana through the South Coast Metro Alliance.
+He designed and wrote the joint powers agreement combining airborne law enforcement for the cities of Costa Mesa, Newport Beach, Huntington Beach, Santa Ana and the Orange County Sheriff’s Department into a single unit (A.B.L.E).

-Chief Snowden served as President for the: California Police Chief’s Association, Orange County Chief’s and Sheriff’s Association, Los Angeles County Police Chief’s Association, Police Chief’s Department of the League of California Cities; and Chairman of the Airbourne Law Enforcement Association.
-He also served in the US Army Reserve, retiring with the rank of Brigadier General.
+Chief Snowden served as President of the California Police Chief’s Association, Orange County Chief’s and Sheriff’s Association, Los Angeles County Police Chief’s Association, Police Chief’s Department of the League of California Cities; and Chairman of the Airborne Law Enforcement Association.
+He also served in the California State Military Reserve, retiring with the rank of Honorary Brigadier General.
+Chief Snowden served eight years on the Hoag Hospital Foundation Board of Directors and as President of their 552 Club as well as serving many years on the Costa Mesa Chamber of Commerce Board of Directors and as a Board member of D.A.R.E.
+America for many years.

-Snowden is the recipient of countless awards including the Sherman Block Law Enforcement Professional of the Year Award, Costa Mesa Hall of Fame Award, National Law Enforcement Commendation Medal, Cal State Fullerton distinguished alumni award, and he was recognized as an Outstanding Supporter for Indian Americans by the Southern California Indian Center.
+Snowden is the recipient of countless awards including the U.S. Army American Spirit Honor Award, Sherman Block Law Enforcement Professional of the Year Award, Costa Mesa Hall of Fame Award, National Law Enforcement Commendation Medal, Cal State Fullerton Distinguished Alumni Award, the Jack Webb Award, Costa Mesa Art of Leadership Award, the Spurgeon Award and was made an Honorary member of the Shomrim Society by receiving their Award.
+He has been recognized as an Outstanding Supporter for Native Americans by the Southern California Indian Center, awarded the Volunteer of the Year Award for Orange County and voted among the top 103 people on the Orange Coast twelve years in a row by The Daily Pilot newspaper.

 Major General (Ret) Annette Sobel, MD